Ghasak/nvim/docs/Fundamentals.md

   called `feature/dev` to check and try any new feature or package.

 ### Nvim updates in nutshell

 You will always need to configure

 1. Packer for new library/package
-2. `LSInstall` to get the language sever setup and configurations.
+2. `LSPInstall` to get the language sever setup and configurations.
 3. `tree-sitter` for getting the syntax highlighting with much better way.

 ### About Branch and GitHub

 Once you have updated the `main` branch (change, modify, create ... etc.)
 The current working flow to address such updates with my `main` repository is: